Tailings and waste rock

 Wodgina

-A continual surveillance program collects information on the hydrological and structural features in the dam and its foundation, among other operational data, enabling early detection of any deterioration of the tailings dam structure posing a potential risk. - Atlas in-pit TSF: This in-pit tailings disposal in a mined-out pit void represents a reduced risk when compared to an above-ground TSF, as the potential of discharge of tailings to the environment is negligible.
-Mitigating factors to flooding risk include current mine drainage infrastructure in and around the Atlas pit, net site water use requirements, along current optimised return water pumping protocols to promote beach formation and consolidation.
+- Atlas in-pit TSF: Uses in-pit tailings disposal in a mined-out pit void, which significantly reduces the potential of tailings discharge to the environment.
+Measures to mitigate flooding risk include the current mine drainage infrastructure in and around the Atlas pit, requirements for net site water use, and return water pumping protocols to promote beach formation and consolidation.

 - TSF1 – 3: Three decommissioned TSFs remain at the Wodgina operation, all capped with waste rock.